 \section{Abstract}

-We study laser-induced ultrafast magnetization reversal in ferromagnetic spin valve by comparing the effect of a direct laser excitation and an ultrashort hot-electron pulse.
-A wedged Cu layer is grown on top of the spin valve in order to tune the energy transmission to the magnetic stack, for both optical and hot-electron pulses.
-We demonstrate single-pulse magnetization reversal of the free layer by a hot-electron pulse.
+We study laser-induced ultrafast magnetization reversal in a ferromagnetic spin valve by comparing the effects of direct laser excitation and ultrashort hot-electron pulses.
+A wedged Cu layer is deposited atop the spin valve to tune energy transmission to the magnetic stack for both optical and hot-electron excitation.
+We demonstrate single-shot magnetization reversal of the free layer using hot-electron pulses.
+Moreover, such reversal is achieved even with picosecond laser pulses.
 The influence of laser fluence, Cu thickness ($t_{\mathrm{Cu}}$), and pulse duration is investigated in detail.
-These results suggest that free layer heating plays a significant role in magnetization reversal.
-This work contributes to the understanding of ultrafast magnetization reversal due to nonlocal heat and spin transport occurring under strongly out-of-equilibrium conditions.
+Our results indicate that the key factor enabling magnetization reversal is full demagnetization of the free layer, driven by a rapid rise in its electronic temperature—achieved via either direct laser or hot-electron excitation.
+This work advances the understanding of ultrafast magnetization reversal via nonlocal heat and spin transport under strongly out-of-equilibrium conditions.

-\textit{Introduction.} Ultrafast stimuli, such as femtosecond laser pulses, have been shown to bring magnetic materials into an out-of-equilibrium state, resulting in ultrafast demagnetization \cite{beaurepaire1996ultrafast}.
+\textit{Introduction.} Ultrafast stimuli, such as a femtosecond laser pulse, have been shown to bring magnetic materials into an out-of-equilibrium state, resulting in ultrafast demagnetization \cite{beaurepaire1996ultrafast}.
 Moreover, certain ferrimagnet systems, such as gadolinium-transition metal (Gd-TM)-based alloys and multilayers, as well as MnRuGa, undergo an ultrafast magnetization reversal upon single femtosecond laser pulse excitation \cite{radu2011transient,ostler2012ultrafast,lalieu2017deterministic,banerjee2020single,davies2020exchange,banerjee2021ultrafast}.
 In Gd-TM systems, ultrafast magnetization reversal is mediated by angular momentum transfer between the two antiferromagnetically exchange-coupled Gd and TM sublattices.

 In 2018, Iihama \textit{et al.} demonstrated the magnetization reversal of a ferromagnetic layer (FM) in a GdFeCo/Cu/FM spin-valve structure \cite{iihama2018single}.
 An angular momentum transfer from the ferrimagnetic alloy (GdFeCo) to the FM layer, mediated by a spin current through the Cu spacer layer, was shown to be responsible for the FM layer reversal.
 From these measurements, the reversal process was shown to be compatible with a spin current originating from the demagnetization of Gd \cite{iihama2018single,remy2020energy}.